Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Conclusions

 \section{Conclusions}

-In this paper, we introduce a numerical scheme for solving Hamilton--Jacobi equations on unstructured triangular grids using a Semi-Lagrangian approach.
-The key advantage of our method is that it avoids the computationally expensive interpolation step by relying solely on nodal values, making it particularly efficient for unstructured geometries.\\ We provide a theoretical convergence analysis within the Barles–-Souganidis framework and introduce a quadratic refinement technique to improve accuracy while maintaining computational feasibility.
-For stationary problems, we implemented a fast policy iteration solver, which significantly reduce computational times.
+In this paper, we study the unstructured implementation of a known numerical scheme for solving Hamilton--Jacobi equations using a Semi-Lagrangian approach.
+The key advantage of the method is that it avoids the computationally expensive interpolation step by relying solely on nodal values; our contribution here is to improve its efficiency and accuracy on unstructured space grids.

+We review the theoretical accuracy and convergence analysis within the Barles–-Souganidis framework and introduce a quadratic refinement technique to improve precision while maintaining computational feasibility.
+For stationary problems, we compare value iteration with fast solvers of policy iteration type, discussing computational times in both serial and GPU parallel implementations, and demonstrating, in the latter case, substantial speed-up gains for large-scale problems.

 Extensive numerical tests show reliable convergence rates and robust performance even in the case of nonsmooth solutions.
-Additionally, we explore a GPU implementation, demonstrating substantial speed-up gains for large-scale problems.